 Earwigs commonly eat plant debris they find on a garden floor and under containers.
 They also feed on a wide range of garden plants and seem to be especially fond of herbs and corn tassels as well as dahlias, marigolds, roses, and zinnias.
 They can also be a pest of fruits like berries, apricots, and peaches.
 Unfortunately, if none of their favorites are available, earwigs may feed on whatever plants they can find.

 The first step to controlling earwigs is to clear the mulch from the area where they are congregating and to let the soil get a bit dry.
 You only have to do this temporarily, until the earwigs move on.
-Other techniques for controlling earwigs include:
+Additional techniques include:

-- Setting out traps made with shallow cat food or tuna cans filled with a shallow layer of vegetable oil.
+- Sett out traps made with shallow cat food or tuna cans filled with a shallow layer of vegetable oil.

-- Applying diatomaceous earth to the soil to deter earwigs; reapply in one week, if necessary.
+- Apply diatomaceous earth to the soil to deter earwigs; reapply in one week, if necessary.

-- Using insecticides labeled for crawling insects can be used.
+- Use insecticides labeled for crawling insects can be used.
 Follow the manufacturer's direction carefully.
 Typically, it's best to apply treatments in the evening, before feeding begins.

 Since earwigs are considered beneficial insects, don't panic if you only see a few.
 They can be allies in the garden.
 These control measures are meant to be used when the damage they do outweighs their benefits.